bitovi/academy/src/typescript/6-interfaces.md

 ## Overview

-Interfaces are a powerful way to enforce types and document expectations for how our code should run.
-Interfaces can be used in classes to create very robust components that are clearly documented by the shape defined by the interface.
-This section will cover how to write interfaces, setting optional properties, and the power of using interfaces in classes and functions.
+Interfaces are a powerful way to enforce types and document what our code provides.
+When used with classes, Interfaces provide the benefits of multiple inheritance without its implementation difficulties.
+They allow several classes to share a standard set of methods and constants without requiring these methods and constants to be implemented by a common superclass.
+This section will cover:

+- How to write interfaces,
+- Setting optional properties, and
+- The power of using interfaces in classes and functions.

 ## Interfaces in TypeScript